mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 ## Lab Safety

+### First Aid Kits

+There are first aid kits in both the dry lab space and wet lab space.
+In the dry lab (Room 121), the first aid kit is located on the bottom shelf of the bookshelf.
+In the wet lab (Room 150), the first aid kit is located on the wall next to the door.

 ### Severe Weather

 The severe weather and tornado gathering space is in the admin hallway of PDRC.